 \section{Residual Intersections}

 This section consists of two parts.
 In the first part, we focus on $s$-residual intersections $J=(\fa:I)$ where $I$ is an $r$-minimally generated ideal and $s\geq r$.
-To our knowledge, this type of residual intersection has yet to be studied in the literature.
-A prototype example of such residual intersections is an $r$-residual intersection of an almost complete intersection prime ideal $I$ generated by $r$ elements, assuming, in addition, that $I$ is not generically complete intersection.
-In the second part, we relax the conditions $s\geq r$ and $r$-minimally generated.
-Instead, assume that the ideal $I$ satisfies the sliding depth condition.
+To our knowledge, this type of residual intersections has yet to be studied in the literature.
+A prototype example of such residual intersections is an $r$-residual intersection of an almost complete intersection prime ideal $I$ generated by $r$ elements, assuming, in addition, that $I$ is not generically a complete intersection.
+In the second part, we replace the conditions $s\geq r$ and $r$-minimally generation by assuming that the ideal $I$ satisfies the sliding depth condition.